mozilla-releng/relengdocs/procedures/mobile_automation_setup.rst

     -  As part of the bug, note that you'll directly send an APK to the release management point of contact via Slack

-18. Give the first signed APK to the Google Play admins
+17. Give the first signed APK to the Google Play admins

-    1. Perform a non-staging build
+    1. Perform a nightly build
     2. Once the signing task is done, grab the APK with the version code of 1 (if there's multiple APKs, you probably want the arm one)